julia-actions/cache/README.md

 The cache key that the cache will be saved as is based on:
 - The `cache-name` input
-- An assumed `matrix.julia-version` or `matrix.version` variable (ignored if not found)
+- All variables in the `matrix`
-- The `runner.os`
+- The `runner.os` (may be in the matrix too, but included for safety)
-- An assumed `matrix.arch` variable (ignored if not found)
 - The run id
 - The run attempt number

 > [!NOTE]
-> If in your workflow if you do not use a matrix, or the above matrix variables are named differently,
-> you should iterpolate variables into `cache-name` or add description that will ensure a unique cache key for
+> If in your workflow if you do not use a matrix for concurrency you should make `cache-name` such that it is unique for
 > concurrent jobs, otherwise caching may not be effective.

 ### Cache Retention

 This action automatically deletes old caches that match the first 4 fields of the above key:
 - The `cache-name` input
-- An assumed `matrix.julia-version` or `matrix.version` variable (ignored if not found)
+- All variables in the `matrix`
-- The `runner.os`
+- The `runner.os` (may be in the matrix too, but included for safety)
-- An assumed `matrix.arch` variable (ignored if not found)

 Which means your caches files will not grow needlessly.
 Github also deletes cache files after [90 days which can be increased in private repos to up to 400 days](https://docs.github.com/en/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization)